Mark Kopec Now

 - Chemotherapy: Uses medications to destroy cancer cells throughout the body.

-- Targeted therapy: Drugs specifically target cancer cells and their growth, while minimizing damage to healthy cells.
+- Targeted Therapy: Drugs specifically target cancer cells and their growth, while minimizing damage to healthy cells.

 - Immunotherapy: Boosts the body’s immune system to fight cancer cells.